littlestone111/littlestone111.github.io/_pages/experience.md

 # Selected Awards and Honors

-- William and Mary Sanderson Graduate Student Awards for Excellence in Undergraduate Mentoring Feb 2025
+- William and Mary Sanderson Graduate Student Awards for Excellence in Undergraduate Mentoring.
+Feb 2025
 - Provost Honors (Award Quarterly for GPA 3.5 or above.)
 2017 - 2021
 - 3rd Place in Topcoder X UCSD Lightning Marathon Match.
 Mar 2019